hundredrabbits/thebook/north_pacific_logbook.md

 We have a foot pump in the galley, with a pedal pushing against the pump to draw out water.
 One of the two pegs securing the pedal to the pump broke yesterday—not an easy fix.
 We have a spare pedal, but the fitting requires removing both the intake and outtake hoses.
 Not very convenient.
 It is hard to do a good seal, as the hoses are old, and this late into the trip I don't want to risk losing any water to leakage.
 I did a temporary fix, with a rope wrapping around the top of the pedal to a pipe running underneath it, keeping the broken peg down.
 Let's hope it holds.

 ##### 1100
 After coffee, comes soba.
 Devine prepares soba for lunch with wasabi and TVP.
 We cook them in so little water that they absorb it all.
-It results in soba covered in a gooey secretion from the buckwheat that soba masters would probably shame us for, but watever, it tastes delicious and there is no waste.
+It results in soba covered in a gooey secretion from the buckwheat that soba masters would probably shame us for, but whatever, it tastes delicious and there is no waste.
 Normally, cooked soba require a fresh water rinse or two.

 We've got 389 km (210 nm) left.
 We've awakened Calcifer so we could motor through a calm to get past 130°W, where the wind is scheduled to return.
 There is a mean system forming a few days from now, and we don't want to be in it.
 We're done with storms chasing us.
 It is nice today, calm seas, warm sun and clear skies.
 We're sitting outside, getting some Vitamin D while trying to picture the outline of Vancouver Island in the distance.
 We see cloud patterns on the horizon that look like land, like mountains.
 It is too easy to trick our brains into believing there's actual land there, it's easy to warp our sense of space.
 We haven't seen land in 47 days, maybe it's easy to do because our brains long for the sight of land, for the shadows of great snowy peaks rising in the east.
 Soon, soon.
 In the meantime, we've got to watch for traffic.
 The Juan de Fuca Strait is a busy seaway, though after navigating the east coast of Japan I can't say that I'm too worried, instead of 100 targets on the radar, we'll get 20 at most.